DopamineDriven/HooksWithNextjs/README.md

 - first parameter must be a function
 - using arrow syntax, create function reference
 - return from this function another function
-- second paramter is just an array [] that returns dependencies for the component
+- second parameter is just an array [] that returns dependencies for the component
 - if array is empty, then useEffect is only called once when component first mounted
 - if want it called again before component is unmounted, the array must contain all
 - values that will change.
 That is, the values that the rendered output is dependent on